MobaSadiquee/CPE_2016_Matchstick/README.md

 ## How to use

+Lunch the Binary in the root of the project.

 The game asks you to chose a line, then the amount of stick you want to remove starting from the right of the line.
 The goal is to make the AI remove the last match.
 Good luck !!

 ## Author